Griefed/ServerPackCreator/HELP.md

 You may also use the GUI, Settings -> Global -> Java Script Templates -> Reset to default values, to reset the entirety of the template setting to factory defaults.

+> **Attention when writing PowerShell Install Templates**
+> When writing a PowerShell Java Installation Template make sure that everything is wrappen in a function called
+>
+> RunJavaInstallation
+>
+> The Install template gets sourced in the start-script and the function called from inside the start script.
+Unless you
+> know a better way of handling this, this is the way it's gotta be, unfortunately.
+> {.is-warning}

 ### Changing the default templates

 Starting from versions **3.13.x** and up, the default templates are always overwritten during